RedisInsight/Tutorials/src/redis/working_with_sets.md

 SMEMBERS bike:1:addons
 ```

-See [here](https://redis.io/commands/?group=set) for the entire list of Redis set-related commands.
+See [here](https://redis.io/docs/data-types/sets) for the set type reference page, and [here](https://redis.io/commands/?group=set) for the entire list of Redis set commands.